 2021 Marketing Trends have been shaped by 2020 – a year like no other and not one any of us are in a hurry to repeat.
 While consumer confidence in Australia continues to improve as restrictions are lifted, we have seen the emergence of new consumer trends which are here to stay, and the acceleration of others through bushfires, the Corona virus and a pandemic led recession.

-- The acceleration of online.
 From grocery shopping to restaurant meals at home to online gym classes, e-commerce has accelerated by 6-10 years.
 Dubbed by the Australian Financial Review as the “online shopping revolution” there’s an increasing expectation that businesses will offer a seamless user experience offline and online.
 For businesses this goes beyond a fully operational website to include digital brochures, easily accessible product information, efficient delivery, and great online service.

 QR codes as a tool for managing sign-ins and tracking patrons will have a wide-reaching impact across industries.
 With the support of new and improved technologies, QR codes present a great opportunity for businesses to provide additional, rich and targeted information on packs, via media and in store.

 The trend towards increasingly tailored communication is nothing new, but as people increasingly live their lives online, there’s an even stronger understanding of what people are searching for & how they’re interacting with brands, pages and products.
 With analytics and insights from Google, search marketing, websites, email marketing platforms and media channels, it’s never been simpler to deliver tailored messages to specific demographic targets, buyer profiles or individuals.